Under Current

-Under Current is an upcoming Hong Kong action thriller film directed by Alan Mak and starring Aaron Kwok, Simon Yam and Francis Ng.
+Under Current is a 2025 Hong Kong action thriller film directed by Alan Mak and starring Aaron Kwok, Simon Yam, Francis Ng, and Alex Fong.
 Kwok stars as a barrister who collaborates with a police officer (Ng) to investigate the mysterious death of a financial director (Yam) of a charity organisation.

 Production for Under Current officially began on 6 June 2022, and a poster was released in 2023.
-The film is scheduled to be released in Hong Kong on December 6.
+The film was theatrically released in Hong Kong on 6 December 2025.

-Synopsis
+Plot

 At an annual gala, chief financial officer Yeung To is suddenly found hanged on stage.
-At the same time, a huge sum of $200 million disappeared.
+At the same time, a huge sum of $200 million disappeared in which Yeung To is publicly accused of for being responsible for the theft.
 Barrister Ma Ying-fung and police inspector O Ting-pong form a temporary partnership, trying to uncover the layers of hidden truth behind the case and restore justice to society.
+Ma is reluctant at first to partner with O Ting-Pong, but agrees to help him when he learns that a girl sued by a client he defended in a rape case that he helped exonerate on a technicality commits suicide, followed by her father taking his own life.
+The guilt prompts Ma to partner up with Or Ting-Pong to follow Yeung To in his last days.

+Ma and Or start with finding out Yeung To was investigating the origin of the theft of the $200 million.
+They discovered he had paid a private investigator to look into the funds.
+When they seek out the private investigator, they find that the investigator was murdered.
+Or gets into a fight with the assassin who killed the investigator and tries to catch him, but he escapes.